 ensures breadth of knowledge.
 These credit hours include at least one course from each of the following areas: humanities/fine arts, social/behavioral sciences, and natural science/mathematics.
 These courses do not narrowly focus on those skills, techniques, and procedures specific to a particular occupation or profession.

-<<<Add any additional general education standards as required for programmatic accreditation here and footnote below.>>>

-General Education Courses